TerriFlux/opensankey/README.rst

-Copyright (c) 2023 TerriFlux.
+Copyright (c) 2025 TerriFlux.
 All rights reserved.

-TerriFlux is currently in the process of choosing a proper licence, please contact us if you need one in the meantime (contact@terriflux.fr).
+OpenSankey is an OPenSource code covered by an IT Licence.
+Tou can contact us at contact@terriflux.fr.